NamkhangNLe/Hemodynamics-Calculator-JIC-3343/README.md

 - Patient Medications

 This basic patient system is the backbone of the application, as users must be able to save calculations and view trends for these patients.
 While specific data fields will be included in future updates, this version of our product provides the necessary foundation for us to expand further.

+## Platform Description and Tech Stack

+This application uses the MERN Tech Stack (MongoDB, ExpressJS, React, Node).

+- **MongoDB:**  MongoDB's document-oriented database allows efficient storage and retrieval of patient profiles, data, and trends.
+It provides the foundation for our patient database system, and is scalable so that should the application need to expand, we have the capacity to do so.
+- **Express.JS:** Paired with Node, Express allows the creation of RESTful APIs, allowing for efficient and easy access from our backend MongoDB database to our front-end.
+- **React:** React's component-based architecture provides the application with a myriad of easy-to-implement, interactive elements.
+This provides a foundation for our intuitive UX and UI to be built off of.
+- **Node.JS:** Paired with Express, Node allows us to easily integrate our front-end components with our back-end database through its "JavaScript Everywhere" format.

+This application is designed to be accessed from web browsers on MacOS, Windows, and Linux desktops and laptops.
+The application is primarily written in JavaScript due to its simplicity and ease of integration with Node.js.
+CSS, HTML, as well as React-specific components are also used to provide a visually appealing and easy-to-use front-end for users.

 ## Setup Instructions (Run Locally)